 Over the weekend I and a group of friends decided to go camping outside of Invermere in British Columbia.
-We have been going there as a big group for the past two years now because the spot can hold that many tents and the area is secluded enough for all of our dogs to be dogs off leash.
+We have gone as a big group for the past two years.
+The area is large enough for many tents and is secluded so the dogs can be off leash.
 It is the perfect playground for them to enjoy; the dogs were chasing each other up and down the hill that sat beside our site, they followed the men into the bush and helped drag back wood for the fire, and they sniffed every tree that we passed on our hikes.
 At night we attached glow sticks to our two dogs in order to see them in the dark.
 The glowsticks helped us a lot to know where they were, otherwise they would blend into the sheet of darkness.

-As the days continued I monitored my Facebook and the pages that Jude’s story was on and to my surprise, it was shared, in combination from each site, over 350 times.
+I monitored my Facebook and the pages the story was on.
+To my surprise, people shared our story on multiple sites over 350 times.
 Comments from locals in Invermere and the surrounding area were going out of their way to help.
 They were taking time out of their day to search the area where we were camping and try to track any leads on her.
 People I have never met wanted to help Jude and me to reunite; I was a stranger to them.

-Four nights and four days passed and the number of people that put their hand up to support our search was remarkable.
-Animal Control travelled hours to search the area, a number of pet trackers were already scheduled but spent countless hours giving advice, looking for updates and speaking with their connections.
+Four days and nights passed.
+The number of people that continued to put their hand up to support our search was remarkable.
+Animal Control travelled hours to search the area.
+Numerous pet trackers spent countless hours giving advice, looking for updates and speaking with their connections.
 Volunteers were regularly walking the area and searching for any evidence, putting up posters and speaking with people.
 In addition to all of this, they were keeping us informed every step of the way.
-The dedication to helping us find Jude was endless and all that they wanted in return was to be present when Jude and I reunited.
-They were not looking for money.
+The dedication to help us find Jude was incredible.
+All they wanted was to be present when Jude and I reunited.
+They were not looking for any reward.

-It was on the fourth day that a woman by the name of Lana from ICAN saw Jude on one of her many walks in the area and put her on a leash.
+On day four, a woman named Lana from ICAN saw Jude on a walk and put her on a leash.
 She phoned us and we were there that night to pick her up.

-Although I consider this one of the most challenging experiences that I have been through, all the people that had volunteered gave me a whole new respect for humanity.
+Although I consider this one of the most challenging experiences in my life, the people who volunteered gave me a newfound respect for humanity.
 It was from strangers reaching out and wanting to help that guided us back to Jude.
-I never anticipated that it would be the power and strength of people wanting to help people that would give me the result I was looking for.
+I never anticipated that it would be the power and strength of people wanting to help that would give me the result I was looking for.

-Sharing this experience with the Fairway Divorce followers does not have an obvious connection to divorce, I, however, do believe that the message gained and what I have learned from the experience does.
-Do not underestimate the power of how someone can help you regardless of his or her position in society, relationship to you or job title.
+Sharing this experience with the Fairway Divorce followers does not have an obvious connection to divorce.
+I, however, do believe that the message gained and what I have learned from the experience does.
+Do not underestimate how someone can help you regardless their position in society, relationship to you or job title.
 You never know what someone else has been through, what their experience is and what they have learned.
 You can gain strength and peace from someone that you do not even know if you open yourself to it.
-Humanity is a strong thing and everyone needs to be reminded of this and use it.
+Humanity is a strong feeling.
+It is important to remember this from time to time.